Fortive Corporation (FTV) and the Battle of Fundamentals vs. Technicals

-Fortive Corporation (NYSE:FTV) went down by -0.03% from its latest closing price compared to the recent 1-year high of $71.02.
-The company’s stock price has collected -0.95% of loss in the last five trading sessions.
-Press Release reported on 10/12/20 that Fortive Schedules Third Quarter 2020 Earnings Conference Call
+Fortive Corporation (NYSE:FTV) went up by 0.74% from its latest closing price compared to the recent 1-year high of $71.02.
+The company’s stock price has collected -6.39% of loss in the last five trading sessions.
+MarketWatch.com reported on 10/28/20 that Fortive Corp. stock falls Wednesday, still outperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.